ericmedvet/slides/intro-ml-er-2223/06-svm.md

 ]
 ]

-This learning technique is called .key[soft margin classifier] (or support vector classifier), because, due to tolerance, the margin can be *pushed*.
+This learning technique is called .key[soft margin classifier] (SMC, or support vector classifier), because, due to tolerance, the margin can be *pushed*.

 It has one parameter, $c$:
 - $c=0$ corresponds to maximal margin classifier (no tolerance)